Sunken Living Room Design: Change Your Living Room Now

 Wood flooring, A Sunken Living Room

 Put inviting seats around the room's edge, and utilise the furniture to create regional divisions.
-To improve the atmosphere and create a space for entertaining and resting, hang art on the walls.
+Hanging art on the walls of the sunken zone improves the atmosphere significantly - the lower eye level of a seated person in a recessed space changes the ideal placement height for living room wall art, making it worth reconsidering standard hanging heights when designing the space.
 Add a fireplace or other accent item to the living area for a special touch.

 Sunken Living Room with a Curve